-2. Click Remove to remove the array.
+2. Click Remove to remove the storage system.

-GUI - Managing Spectrum Control users
+GUI - Managing Spectrum Control Base users

-At any time, you can add new Spectrum Control user accounts, change user account passwords, or delete existing user accounts.
+At any time, you can add new Spectrum Control Base user accounts, change user account passwords, or delete existing user accounts.

-To access the storage array management options, click the Settings button and select Users in the Settings menu.
-You can then view, add, and manage the Spectrum Control users as explained in the following sections.
+To access the user management options, click the Settings button and select Users in the Settings menu.
+You can then view, add, and manage the Spectrum Control Base users as explained in the following sections.

-Figure 24.
+Figure 23.
 Users option in the Setting menu

-Note: The same operations are available from the CLI as well, as explained in "CLI - Managing Spectrum Control users" on page 73.
+Note: The same operations are available from the CLI as well, as explained in "CLI - Managing Spectrum Control Base users" on page 75.

 - "GUI Adding a new user"

-- "GUI Changing the password of a Spectrum Control user" on page 43
+- "GUI Changing the password of a Spectrum Control Base user" on page 43

 - "GUI Deleting a user" on page 44